Top results

 What are sentence openers?

-Sentence openers, also known as sentence starters, are a word or phrase used to begin any given sentence.
+Sentence openers, also known as sentence starters, are words or phrases used to begin any given sentence.
 It’s useful for children to learn to work on these to vary their language and therefore improve their writing.

 Just like people, sentence openers come in many shapes and sizes.
 Some are a classroom staple and useful for many writing opportunities.
 Others are created for a more specific purpose.
 They can help to: